Delta Restoration Services® in Craig

-On account of water damage, fire damage or any other disaster restoration project Craig trusts Delta Restoration Services® of Western Colorado.
-We’re your full-service property disaster cleanup and restoration company.
+For water and fire damage repair, or any other disaster restoration project, Craig trusts Delta Restoration Services® of Western Colorado.
+We are a local, full-service property disaster cleanup and restoration company.
 Our staff and rapid response crews are on call 24/7, ready to get started reclaiming your property right away and getting your life back to normal.
-Delta Restoration Services® of Western Colorado: Peace of Mind During Uncertain Times.
+Delta Restoration Services® of Western Colorado: Peace of Mind During Uncertain Times®.

 Delta Restoration Services® experts are highly trained and certified in all phases of disaster cleanup, repair, mitigation and restoration.
 We've built our business on our commitment to our customers, ensuring that we protect your property like it's our own, rebuild and restore it like our families will live there or our employees will work there.

 The City of Craig is a Home Rule Municipality that is the county seat and the most populous municipality of Moffat County, Colorado, United States.
 The city population was 9,464 at the 2010 United States Census.

 Founded by William H. Tucker, Craig was incorporated as a city on April 24, 1908.
 The town was named for one of the town's financial backers, Reverend William Bayard Craig.

 Craig became the county seat when Moffat County was created out of the western portion of Routt County on February 27, 1911.
 In the same area as Craig, at the confluence of the Yampa River (then known as the Bear River) and Fortification Creek, were previous towns known as Yampa (as early as 1885) and Windsor (as early as 1878).
 In 1878, the area consisted of a number of ranches and at least two businesses: Himley's Ferry (which allowed crossing of the Yampa River) and Peck's Store (a one-room trading post).